Latroids and code invariants

-One important consequence of Lemma~\ref{lemma:vee} is that, for a finite complemented modular lattice, the set of independent elements determines the rank function of the latroid, whenever we choose the height as length function of the lattice.
+Another important consequence of Lemma~\ref{lemma:vee} is that, for a finite complemented modular lattice with the height as length function, the set of independent elements of a $\Z$-latroid determines the rank function of the latroid, and hence the latroid itself.

 \begin{proposition} Let $\Ll$ be a finite complemented modular lattice with height function $\hgt$.
 Let $\rho:\Ll\rightarrow\Z$ be a submodular bounded increasing function and let $L\in\Ll$.
-If $I$ is a maximal independent element in $[0,L]$, then $\rho(L)=\rho(I)$. \end{proposition}
+If $I$ is a maximal independent element in $[0,L]$, then $\rho(L)=\rho(I)$.
+In other words, the set of independent elements of a $\Z$-latroid $(\rho,\hgt,\Ll)$ uniquely determines $\rho$. \end{proposition}